lpmi-13/kubernetes-the-hard-way-hetzner/docs/03-compute-resources.md

 hcloud load-balancer create \
   --name kubernetes-lb \
   --type lb11 \
-  --network-zone eu-central \ # this is the same zone as the Nuremberg data center, which is the same as where we created the network
+  --network-zone eu-central \ # this is the same zone as the Nuremberg data center, which is where we created the network

 hcloud load-balancer attach-to-network \
   --network kubernetes \